yasserfarouk/negmas/docs/scripts.rst

-                                         (e.g. N. negotiations, N. Contracts Executed, etc) in JSON format params.json                   JSON       The arguments used to run the world logs.txt                      TXT        A log file giving details of most important events during the simulation  [filled only if --debug is specified]
+                                         (e.g. N. negotiations, N. Contracts Executed, etc) in JSON format params.json                   JSON       The arguments used to run the world logs.txt                      TXT        A log file giving details of most important events during the simulation  [filled only if --debug is specified] negotiation_info.csv          CSV        Negotiation information for all negotiation session logged (only if --log-negs is given). negotiations                  Folder     A folder containing a file for each negotiation giving all offers exchanged (only if --log-negs is given).
 =======================    ========     ====================================